 For Canadian Applicants:

-We welcome your interest in applying for the Martin Wise Goodman Canadian Nieman Fellowship for Journalism at Harvard University for the 2017-2018 academic year.
-Please note that the deadline for applications for the Canadian Fellowship is January 6, 2017.
+We welcome your interest in applying for the Martin Wise Goodman Canadian Nieman Fellowship for Journalism at Harvard University for the 2023-2024 academic year.
+Please note that the deadline for applications for the Canadian Fellowship is expected to be December 1, 2022.

 Before you begin your online application please make sure you meet all the eligibility requirements listed below.
 Also read the information on the Nieman website http://www.nieman.harvard.edu which explains the fellowship in more detail.
 If you have questions that aren’t answered here or on the websites, please contact us by email at firstname.lastname@example.org.